 The artists and their families are the traditional custodians of vast stretches of the Great Sandy, Little Sandy and Gibson Deserts as well as the Karlamilyi (Rudall River) area.

 Kulininpalaju is a long-term creative program partnership between Tura and Martumili Artists (MMA), supported by BHP and RMIT School of Art.
-Tura’s ongoing programs are supported by the Australian Government through Creative Australia, its principal arts investment and advisory body and the Western Australian State Government through the Department of Local Government, Sport and Cultural Industries.
+Tura’s ongoing programs are supported by the Australian Government through Creative Australia, its principal arts investment and advisory body and the Western Australian State Government.

 Tura and the artists thank the communities that have partnered with us and the Martu and Nyiyaparli people for their ongoing care, custodianship and connection to the land.
 Thank you to the Elders and community members who have welcomed us onto Country.